Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

         ```form.GetFormItemByLabel("Title").(*tview.DropDown).GetCurrentOption()```

 ### Display datas
-- Make a function "Display" that display **all Person** structure values in terminal or a TView table
+- Make a function "Display" that display **all Person** structure values in terminal or in a TView table

 ## Constraints
 - You have to register minimum 2 persons